 Intervention Services: St. Mary School follows a Response to Intervention (or RTI) process in order to ensure that students' academic and social needs are met to the best of the ability of St. Mary School.
 All students at St. Mary receive "Tier 1" instruction and accommodations in their regular classrooms which include appropriate instruction, a standards-based curriculum, regular assessment and screening, differentiated instruction, and behavior interventions.
 If a teacher or a child's parent/guardian identifies a learning issue, a speech impairment, or a pattern of behavioral concerns, the St. Mary RTI process will be followed.
 The teacher will notify the school principal, communicate with the child's parents about the concerns, and begin documenting classroom interventions that are being implemented for four-six weeks.
 Examples of documentation may include writing samples, STAR data, classroom assessments/assignments, behavior journals, notes from classroom observations, etc. If, after the four-six weeks of documented classroom interventions, the child is not making progress, the teacher will notify the parent/guardian, the principal, and the school intervention specialist, and a "child find" meeting will be scheduled.
 The local public school district (and/or the child's district of residence) will be contacted by St. Mary and involved with scheduling and attending the child find meeting.
 The teacher will present the documentation at the child find meeting and a discussion will be held about the child's progress and the teacher/parent concerns.
-If the public school district suspects that the child has a disability, they will move forward with scheduling testing of the student, a follow up meeting, and writing a plan/IEP for the student if he/she qualifies.
 If the public school district does not suspect a disability or agree to test the student, the teacher, parent, and the St. Mary intervention specialist will discuss the creating an "Academic Support Plan" for the student (this is similar to a public school district "504 plan") if applicable.

 Kids C.A.R.E.
-Before and After School Program: The Kids C.A.R.E. after school program is available to St. Mary School students ages 5 and up from 7:00-7:30am and 2:40 pm - 6:30pm when school is in session.
+Program: The Kids C.A.R.E. after school program is available to St. Mary School students in kindergarten through eighth grade from 2:40 pm - 6:00pm when school is in session.
 Detailed information about Kids C.A.R.E. rates and the availability of Kids C.A.R.E. during late start/early dismissal days is available in the Kids C.A.R.E. handbook.
 In order to participate in Kids C.A.R.E. students must be registered with the program before the first day of school.
 Please contact the Kids C.A.R.E.
 Director for handbook and policy information.

-Kindergarten Age Requirement: Children must be five (5) years old by September 30 to attend Kindergarten per state law and Diocesan policy.
+Kindergarten Age Requirement: Children must be five (5) years old by August 30 to attend Kindergarten.
+Enrollment consideration for students who will turn five between September 1 and September 30 will be made on a case-by-case basis.